 Social media favours original thinking and ideas – so unless you’re replicating a really cool idea borrowed from another industry, copying a competitor doesn’t make much sense to us.

 When it comes to stepping up your digital game, ask yourself first if you’ve #nailed the foundations.
-If you’re still struggling to find time for the basics – there’s no harm in the KISS theory.
+If you’re still struggling to find time for the basics like still images and single videos – there’s no harm in the KISS theory.
 There’s plenty of very successful social media accounts with more than 1 million followers who only post still images, taken from an iPhone, every couple of days.

-If you’re #pro level and have your content firing from all cylinders, then sure, it’s time to level up to new content formats – provided you’re still delivering your customers quality rather than quantity content.
+If you’re #pro level and have your content firing from all cylinders, then sure, it’s time to level up to new content formats – lives, Tik Tok, Snapchat etc – provided you’re still delivering your customers quality rather than quantity content.

 - Before investing in production of any videos, ask yourself what its purpose is?
 Is it emotional?
 Educational?
 To drive sales?
 Or are you doing it because you saw someone else make an About Us video?